microsoft/pxt/docs/streamer/docs.md

 ### Editor

 Choose the MakeCode you wish to use.
 For some editors, like the micro:bit, you may want to use 2 editors at the same time (for radio coding for example).

+## Face camera and document camera

+The face camera is the primary web cam that points at you, the document camera would typically be filming a table or a device.

+### Contrast, brightness, saturation

+Don't hesitate to improve your video quality by tweaking those settings.
+Getting a good light source is the best way to increase your video quality (not an expensive camera).

+### Rotation

+The camera feed maybe be rotated backwards, this is quite common when using a document camera point down.
+Using the ``rotate 180 degrees`` to fix the orientation of the camera.

+### Green screen

+A green screen is a way to minimize the oclusion of your webcam over the code editor.
+Any green screen drapped placed behind you will work, make sure it is well lighted.

+## Paint tools